SimpleDataLabsInc/prophecy-docs/docs/tutorials/low-code-spark/excel.md

 3. Customize any properties you might need and tweak the schema to your liking <br />![Adjust parameters and schema](img/xlsx_src_3.png) <br />
 4. Preview the file and double-check that the schema matches your intentions <br />![Preview the input file](img/xlsx_src_4.png)

-Once the source gem is created and validation passes you'll be able to find the code of your new Source in the `graph` directory of your Pipeline code.
+Once the `Source` Gem is created and validation passes you'll be able to find the code of your new `Source` in the `graph` directory of your Pipeline code.

 ````mdx-code-block
 import Tabs from '@theme/Tabs';